 Thought leaders, on the other hand, possess two primary traits that push them beyond the label of subject matter experts.
 First, they consistently develop new concepts, ideas and strategies to improve and refine their industries.
 Second, thought leaders share these ideas with others in simplified terms that they can understand.

 Entrepreneurs not only contribute to industry conversations, but lead, educate and motivate others to be innovative and think outside the box.
 They’re game changers, the ones who set sail and shift direction entirely when they find a better route.
 You need not only passion and expertise, but critical thinking, patience and courage to put your thoughts and ideas out there and, ultimately, take action.

 This is exactly why thought leadership and entrepreneurship go hand in hand.

 Why entrepreneurs make exceptional thought leaders

 While there are many types of entrepreneurs, they all have one thing in common: Entrepreneurs are natural-born problem solvers who create something out of nothing.
-They possess vision and perseverance to turn an idea into reality that no doubt comes with many bumps in the road.
+They possess entrepreneurship skills like vision and perseverance to turn an idea into reality that no doubt comes with many bumps in the road.
 Entrepreneurs also have the ability to see the bigger picture and imagine a new and different world, one that utilizes and benefits from their ingenious innovation.

 So how was Kiran Mazumbdar-Shaw able to not only accomplish so many professional goals, but claim the title of thought leader?
 The truth is, entrepreneurs and thought leaders share similar qualities and personality traits that can help us understand why, oftentimes, the two are one and the same.